"Jackal! With a connection!"

 - Lead Bassist: Ron is a type B.

-- Mohs Scale of Rock and Metal Hardness: A general 8, save some select songs and Grin, which is a 6 or 7.
+- Mohs Scale of Rock and Metal Hardness: Usually around 8 or 9, save some select songs.

 - New Sound Album:

-- Punishment for Decadence increased the technical musicianship up.
-Following albums followed suit.
+- Punishment for Decadence increased the technicality of the musicianship.
+Following albums took this further and further.

-- Mental Vortex kept the complex songwriting, but toned the speed down.
+- Mental Vortex kept the complex songwriting, but further incorporated slower tempos.
+The riffs were overall more melodic.

 - Rock Trio